openproblems-bio/task_cyto_batch_integration/README.md

 Hold-out dataset for validation.

 Example file:
-`resources_test/task_cyto_batch_integration/cxg_mouse_pancreas_atlas/solution.h5ad`
+`resources_test/task_cyto_batch_integration/starter_file/validation.h5ad`

 Description:

-Samples that were held out and will later be used only to assess whether the batch integration was successful.
-E.g. if a donor from batch 2 was corrected towards batch 1, but also actually measured in batch 1 (without being used as input to the algorithm).
+Dataset containing cells from samples that were held out for evaluating batch integration output.
+The cells that are in this dataset belong to samples which are not included in the unintegrated or unintegrated_censored datasets.
+For example, if samples from donor A are present in batch 1 and 2, the sample from batch 1 may be used as input for the batch correction algorithm (and thus present in unintegrated and unintegrated_censored datasets).
+The sample from batch 2, may not be included as an input for the batch correction algorithm, but is needed to validate whether whether the algorithm managed to correct the batch effect in batch 2 towards batch 1.
+This sample will then be included in this dataset (but not in unintegrated and unintegrated_censored datasets).

 Format: